CAT IN THE BRAIN (1990)

 Grindhouse Releasing

-One of the undeniable masters of Italian horror, Lucio Fulci has an extraordinary filmography which includes several excellent early 1970s giallos (DON’T TORTURE A DUCKLING, A LIZARD IN A WOMAN’S SKIN) as well as his notorious and the now-classic early 1980s gorefests (ZOMBIE, CITY OF THE LIVING DEAD, THE BEYOND) which no doubt garnished the high accolades he still receives in the U.S. and abroad.
+One of the undeniable masters of Italian horror, the late Lucio Fulci has an extraordinary filmography which includes several excellent early 1970s giallos (DON’T TORTURE A DUCKLING, A LIZARD IN A WOMAN’S SKIN) as well as his notorious and the now-classic early 1980s gorefests (ZOMBIE, CITY OF THE LIVING DEAD, THE BEYOND) which no doubt garnished the high accolades he still receives in the U.S. and abroad.
 While not his final film, 1990’s CAT IN THE BRAIN (aka NIGHTMARE CONCERT) is an oddball slice of insanity, which comes off like Fulci’s swan song, a culmination of a filmmaker who in all likelihood shot more violent death scenes in his career than any other.
-Announced by Grindhouse Releasing some years ago, this two-disc set delivers what American Fulci fanatics have been longing for, with a new hi-definition transfer and fine array of supplements.
+Grindhouse Releasing now upgrades their 2009 DVD with this three-disc (two Blu-rays and one CD soundtrack) set that definitely delivers the shocking goods.

 It’s easy to see why splatter lovers have embraced CAT IN THE BRAIN over the years.
 Even with all its compiled recycling, it manages to embody every possible graphic atrocity imaginable.
 Victims are graphically strangled, decapitated, hit over the head with hammers, filleted, chainsawed, and there’s even a head sizzling in a microwave oven.
 Lots of nudity and a bit where an excited Fulci directs a Nazi orgy sequence adds to the depravity.
 Most of the gore effects are pretty shoddy, but they're so over-the-top that they tend to nauseate regardless (naturally, the film was banned in the U.K. for a number of years).
 The acting (especially when watching the English language version) is mostly laughable, though Fulci is fascinating to watch as himself in a series of ambiguous routines.
 It’s quite funny seeing Fulci garbed in a plaid hunter’s cap and jacket looking like a bearded Elmer Fudd, venerably greeted by the locals (some who call him "Dr. Fulci").
 Even more amusing is the appearance of the psychiatrist in murder mode, who with a hood over his head and weapon in hand, looks like Foster Brooks doing a Cash Flagg impersonation.